Best Diving in September

 September can be a tricky time to dive, as many destinations are transitioning between seasons.
 However, both the Sea of Cortes and Guadalupe Island in Mexico are absolutely magical to visit during September and hold the promise of unforgettable encounters with marine megafauna.
 One of Australia’s best-kept secrets, Rowley Shoals, has a very short season beginning at the end of September and is regarded as one of the best dive sites in Australia.
 The drop in humidity and excellent visibility during September make Fiji the ultimate dive holiday destination.

 Places such as the Great Barrier Reef in Australia and various locations in Indonesia are still great liveaboard options, as they have no strict dive season.
 Liveaboard.com has the unique option of allowing you to search for dive destinations during a particular month, making finding your next liveaboard getaway incredibly simple.
 You can find this feature on our home page.

 Mexico is still amazing

-Guadeloupe Island, off the Baja Peninsula is a hot spot for Great White Sharks.
-In Guadeloupe, you can come face to face with these enormous ocean predators.
-Guadeloupe is arguably the best destination for diving with these sharks, as the visibility of the crystal clear water often exceeds 35 metres and it’s not uncommon to have 6 sharks surrounding the cage on a single dive.
-September is the month when big females start showing up in Guadeloupe, and these sharks can grow more than 5 metres in length.
+Guadalupe Island, off the Baja Peninsula is a hot spot for Great White Sharks.
+In Guadalupe, you can come face to face with these enormous ocean predators.
+Guadalupe is arguably the best destination for diving with these sharks, as the visibility of the crystal clear water often exceeds 35 metres and it’s not uncommon to have 6 sharks surrounding the cage on a single dive.
+September is the month when big females start showing up in Guadalupe, and these sharks can grow more than 5 metres in length.